repeckadonatas/App-Containerization-Docker-2/README.md

    * For ML training purposes for price movement prediction of target commodities, data is taken from `_historic` tables.
 The model creates multiple outputs based on `rate_price` and `rate_ask` column values from historic tables and stores the outputs in consequent `model_rate_ask` and `model_rate_price` folders.
    * The ML model runs right after the API data download and upload to a database.

-* **Backups**(FIX!!!!)
+* **Backups**
-  * Backups are created for a database and ML models periodically.
+  * Backups are created for a database and ML models periodically every six (6) hours.

-* **Containerization**(FIX!!!!)
+* **Containerization**
   * The project is containerized using Docker.
-The Image of the app is stored in Docker Hub and is retrieved when a `docker-compose.yml` file is run on a set schedule.
+The project utilizes multiple Images built from the same base app.
+The Images are stored in **[this location](https://hub.docker.com/repositories/notexists)** on Docker Hub and are retrieved when a `docker-compose.yml` file is run on a set schedule.
-  * The scheduling for running the YML file done by using ...
+  * The scheduling for running the YML file done by using cron job.
+Cron accesses `run_main_services.sh` and `run_backup_service.sh` shell scripts to meet project requirements.

-## How To Use The Program(FIX!!!!)
+## How To Use The Program

 ### 1. Using Docker

 To run the program in a Docker container:
 - Download the `docker-compose.yml` file of this project.
 - In the terminal window run `docker compose -f docker-compose.yml up` command.
+- Make sure that folders `logs`, `backups` and `trained_models` are also created in the same location.
 - For **presentation purposes**, environment variables can be baked into the environment of app's Docker Image.
+A better way is to use `docker secrets` which this project does.
-- The Image of the application is pulled from a public repository on Docker Hub.
+- The Images of the applications are pulled from a public repository on Docker Hub.

 \
 For a **Production application:**